Ince & Co LLP

-With 140 years of experience, we're one of the oldest law firms in the City.
-But we're not bound by tradition.
+With 140 years of experience we're one of the oldest law firms in the City, but we're not bound by tradition.
 We've built our success by always taking an innovative approach, looking for new ways to apply legal strategies and create new law.
-And while our international firm and world leading reputation was initially built on shipping and insurance, over the decades we successfully explored new territory and established our expertise across a number of specific industries.
+Whilst our international firm and world leading reputation was initially built on shipping and insurance, over the decades we have successfully explored new territory and established our expertise across a number of specific industries.
 We don't have rigid departmental structures here, instead we have five core business groups: aviation, energy and offshore, insurance and reinsurance, international trade and shipping.
-And, with clients ranging from insurers, brokers and banks, to oil companies and shipping companies, to airlines, aircraft manufacturers, entrepreneurs and major international trading groups, we can open up a world of opportunity for you.
+With clients ranging from insurers, brokers and banks, to oil companies and shipping companies, to airlines, aircraft manufacturers, entrepreneurs and major international trading groups - we can open up a world of opportunity for you.

 Our open, friendly culture will allow you to make a real contribution and get involved in all aspects of our practice areas.
 You'll also enjoy the support of our partners and solicitors as they share their experience - after all, you'll be working closely with them on cases, so they'll want you to be your best too.
 Academically you'll need at least a 2.1 and AAB at A level.
-We recruit an even mix of law and non-law graduates, and from a wide range of backgrounds.
+We recruit an even mix of law and non-law graduates from a wide range of backgrounds.
 We're looking for excellent communicators with tenacity, initiative and integrity who relish responsibility and thrive on a challenge.
-You should also be able to work happily whether you're in a junior role in a large cross-jurisdictional team, or working with a partner as a team of two.
+You should also be able to work happily whether you're in a large cross-jurisdictional team or with a partner as a team of two.
 Self-motivated, you'll also be able to juggle competing priorities and take a proactive approach to developing your caseload.
-Naturally the ability to understand the law and apply it or challenge it in real-time, fast moving situations is also essential.
+The ability to understand the law and apply it or challenge it in real-time, fast moving situations is also essential.

 We will pay your GDL and LPC fees and provide you with a maintenance grant.
 For the GDL we currently pay a maintenance grant of £6,500 for study within London and Guildford and £6,000 for elsewhere, and for the LPC this is currently £7,000 for study within London and Guildford and £6,500 for elsewhere.

-Running during the Easter and summer vacations, our two-week trainee recruitment placement scheme (TRPS) gives you a practical insight into our practice and a taste of life as a trainee at Ince.
-We welcome a maximum of three people on the TRPS at any one time so that we can give you all the attention and support you need.
+Running during the Easter vacation, our two-week trainee recruitment placement scheme (TRPS) gives you a practical insight into our practice and a taste of life as a trainee at Ince.
+We welcome a maximum of five people on the TRPS at any one time so that we can give you all the attention and support you need.
 Sitting with a partner and with an experienced trainee assigned as your 'minder', you'll work on real cases - which may involve attending court and hearings, meeting clients, drafting correspondence and doing legal research.

 We'll arrange for you to see work in practice, with a tour of the Royal Courts of Justice and the Lloyd's building.
 You're also welcome to attend any of the many in-house lectures arranged for our trainees throughout the year.
 And, on top of all this valuable experience, you'll also receive a payment of £250 per week.